 Digital marketing is no different in approach to other planning – the foundational knowledge and experience is what you need

-All of your planning efforts might be great, however only experience will tell you what works and what doesn’t work.
+All of your planning efforts might be great, however, only experience will tell you what works and what doesn’t work.
 This means that your digital strategy will change and be refined as time goes on.

 Well, what about the costs involved?

 One beautiful thing about digital marketing is the proof of return on investment (ROI).
 With digital marketing, there’s no hiding.
 Almost every aspect is quantifiable with numbers.
-You can actively see just how many people are visiting your website, where those visitors are coming from, how many more people are following you on social media.
+You can actively see just how many people are visiting your website, where those visitors are coming from, and how many more people are following you on social media.
 You can even where you are positioned in search engine results, based on certain keywords you would like to appear for.

 All of this is to say, you can learn pretty quickly if someone who is doing your digital marketing for you is not doing a good job!

-Going back to digital marketing strategies though – a good job is largely dependent on the strength of the original digital strategy… so this isn’t something you should overlook.
+Going back to digital marketing strategies – a good job is largely dependent on the strength of the original digital strategy… so this isn’t something you should overlook.
 It will help you know where you stand with whoever is offering you help with your digital marketing.

 Digital marketing strategy consultant costs